 Walk 1: Suna, the ‘Portofino of the Lake’, and Cavandone.
 Across the bay lies Suna, the most evocative part of Verbania.
 You travel there by local bus and begin your walk through the clustered medieval village houses, linked by seemingly random arched passageways.
 You then follow a mule track past orchards, fine old villas, a 14th century tower and a chapel, from where there are lovely views out over the lake towards the Borromean islands and the Alps beyond.
 Passing through a chestnut grove, you reach the hamlet of Cavandone, the ‘Village of Stone Carvings’, returning to Suna by a different route.
 5 miles, 265m of ascent/descent.

-Walk 3: The Chestnut route: Belgirate to Stresa.
-You catch the train to Belgirate, 10 minutes away, and follow a route through the woods above the lake, climbing towards the villages of Falchetto and Passera before descending into Stresa.
+Walk 2: The Chestnut Route: Belgirate to Stresa.
+You catch the train to Belgirate, 10 minutes away, and follow a route through the woods above the lake, climbing towards the villages of Falchetto an Passera before descending into Stresa.
 5 miles, 260m of ascent/descent.

-There will also be a fourth, optional walk.
 On your free days, there is lots to see.
 Don’t miss the magnificent Borromean Palace on Isola Bella, and the Villa Taranto, with its wonderful garden, created by the Scottish captain Neil MacEacharn.
-Optional coach excursions are also available.

 Day Eight: Free time until you depart for the airport for your flight home.